Arniox/load-time-tracker/README.md

 - **One-click tracking**: Add the current domain to your watch list with the “＋” button in the popup.
 - **Live badge timer**: See a millisecond-precision timer counting up on your extension icon while the page loads.
 - **Accurate final measurements**: Captures precise load durations via the Performance Timing API, with a timestamp fallback.
-- **Sliding-window aggregates**: Automatically compute total load time over the last hour, day, week, and month; windows reset at each rollover.
+- **Sliding-window aggregates**: Automatically compute total load time over the last hour, day, week, month, and **year**; windows reset at each rollover.
 - **Per-site insights**: In the popup, view for each domain:
   - **Now**: live or most recent load duration (aggregates across multiple tabs for the same domain).
   - **Avg**: average load time across recorded loads.
   - **Reloads**: total number of logged load events.
+  - **H / D / W / M / Y**: total load time over sliding windows (Hour, Day, Week, Month, Year).
 - **Global totals**: Combined H/D/W/M summary for all monitored domains.
 - **Favicon scraping**: Displays each site’s real favicon (harvested from `<link rel="icon">`).
-- **Automatic pruning**: Logs older than 30 days are cleared to keep storage usage minimal.
+- **Automatic pruning**: Logs older than 1 year are cleared to keep storage usage minimal.
 - **Robust multi-tab handling**:
   - Tracks multiple tabs for the same domain independently.
   - Automatically stops tracking when the last tab for a domain is closed.